alolalo/blog-hylia/src/index.md

 There is no escaping that, people judge you on your looks, which accounts for only 2% of your body's total mass, of which your body is the second thing you are, as you are your brain that makes up the remaining 98%.

-That's ok, we all make a calculus mistake like that sometimes, and then tell everyone simply how amazing that person is because “you never expected” that from me.
+That's ok, we all make a calculus mistake like that sometimes, and then tell everyone simply how amazing that person is because “you never expected” that from them.
+That's actually not a nice thing to say you know, I say it's your bad.

-That's not my bad, that's your bad judgement making a biased judgement-call that you can't seem to intercept.
-Because the only way I can surprise you if you had lower expectations of me before, showing you had them to begin with based on your *solid people skills* and ditto **experience** reached your own conclusions, and never questioned them again.
+It's your bad judgement making a biased judgement-call that you can't seem to intercept on someone you don't know.
+Because the only way I can surprise you if you had lower expectations of me before, showing you had them to begin with based on your *solid people skills* and ditto **experience**, quickly reached your own conclusions, never considered to ask an open question, only self-confirming ones that “fit the picture” that you were looking for.

+If you go look for an enemy, you will find it.
+I'm just watching people and observing their behaviour.
+People are greedy, especially white people.
+They have grown accustomed to ask everything to those

+Funny enough people do register it, it's just most people won't tell it straight to your face that your brain is failing you and I kindly refuse your “gesture” since it's wrapped like a present but actually is a pile of hypocrite bullshit.

+I'm an intellectual, so praise me like an intellectual.
+If I'm a peasant, then praise me like a peasant with a beer.
+I love special beers, the really good stuff.
+Crafted to perfection.

+But don't come barging in with your homebrewed shit like it's the best thing I will ever taste.
+Chances are I already had a taste of yours, it just had a different label.
+Key take-away here moonshiner; [don't label people]()

 This blog uses [Hylia](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia) by [Andy Bell](https://twitter.com/andybelldesign) as a static site generator based on [Eleventy](https://11ty.io) and is powered by the designer-friendly [Netlify CMS](https://www.netlifycms.org/). <br>I highly recommend you take it for a spin using this [Netlify Starter Kit](https://app.netlify.com/start/deploy?repository=https://github.com/andybelldesign/hylia), especially if you **can't code**, that deploys a site + CMS in just three clicks.